nikzayn/log_results/Readme.md

 Generating this information will take several seconds, but will now start loading.

 ## Expected Output:
-    Calculating Results...
-    TOP THREE ARTICLES BY PAGE VIEWS:
+vagrant@vagrant:/vagrant/forum$ python logresults.py
+Fetching Results from the Database...

+1. What are the most popular three articles of all time?

-        (1) "Candidate is jerk, alleges rival" with 338647 views (2) "Bears love berries, alleges bear" with 253801 views (3) "Bad things gone, say good people" with 170098 views TOP THREE AUTHORS BY VIEWS:
+        Candidate is jerk, alleges rival - 338647 views Bears love berries, alleges bear - 253801 views Bad things gone, say good people - 170098 views

+2. Who are the most popular article authors of all time?

-        (1) Ursula La Multa with 507594 views
+        Ursula La Multa - 507594 views
-        (2) Rudolf von Treppenwitz with 423457 views (3) Anonymous Contributor with 170098 views
+        Rudolf von Treppenwitz - 423457 views
-    DAYS WITH MORE THAN 1% ERRORS:
-        July 17, 2016 -- 2.3% errors
+        Anonymous Contributor - 170098 views

+3. On which days did more than 1% of requests lead to errors?

+        2016-07-17 - 2.000 %